Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

 </div>

-As explained in detail above, recursive zkSNARKs are a powerful tool that enables the creation of Zero-Knowledge applications with complex assertions, while maintaing a compact size.
+As explained in detail above, recursive zkSNARKs are a powerful tool that enables the creation of Zero-Knowledge applications with complex assertions, while maintaining a compact size.
 They allow for the creation of zkSNARK proof that receive other zkSNARK proofs as private inputs.
 A zkSNARK that receives another zkSNARK as an input is able to verify that proof, and extract its public output.
 This means that a proof can be used as a building block for another proof, and that proof can be used as a building block for another proof, and so on.
 In this process, the full set of